refinedev/refine/documentation/docs/core/components/auth-page.md

 ### `backLink`

-`backLink` property defines the render node for the go back link.
+`backLink` property defines the render ReactNode that will be used as a back link.

 ```tsx
 <AuthPage type="register" backLink={<a href="/login">Login</a>} />